gazebosim/sdf_tutorials/custom_elements_attributes/proposal.md

 by other applications, it is natural for developers of those applications to want to extend SDFormat beyond the latest standard to specify parameters for additional features they create.
-Since these features and their corresponding parameteres may start out being specific to each application, it may make more sense to make a custom extension rather than immediately tryng to extend the existing SDFormat specification.
+Since these features and their corresponding parameters may start out being specific to each application, it may make more sense to make a custom extension rather than immediately trying to extend the existing SDFormat specification.
 Thus, developers are forced to either implement their own parser instead of using libsdformat or resort to specifying their custom parameters in an external file and handle cross referencing in